HactarCE/key-names/README.md

 - Generates user-friendly strings for keys based on scancode and current keyboard layout
 - Supports Windows, Linux (X11 and Wayland), macOS, and web

-Note that on macOS there does not appear to be an API for getting key names from scancodes, so there is instead a hard-coded table based on the US QWERTY layout.
-This isn't ideal, but at least it's something.
+This crate currently queries the keyboard layout only on Windows and Linux (X11 and Wayland).
+On macOS and web, there is instead a hard-coded table based on the US QWERTY layout.
+I would love a PR that adds support for querying the layout on either of these.

 Run `cargo run --example all_keys` to see the key names produced by this library.

-## Web support

-On web, there's no standardized scancodes so this crate makes yet another set of arbitrary scancodes.
-Compiling to web requires the `winit` feature, since it's specifically made to help build a compatibility layer to work with winit on the web.

-On web, winit 0.27 switches the virtual key code and scancode of each key input event, so this crate provides the functions `web::winit_vkey_to_arbitrary_scancode()` and `web::ascii_to_keycode()` to switch them back.

 ## Modifier names and order